ScilifelabDataCentre/Anubis/anubis/documentation/instructions-for-reviewers.md

 background in the top menu.
 If there is no such yellow marker, your reviews are done.

+#### How to get the proposals

+- As a reviewer, you have access to all submitted proposals in the call.
+- Depending on the policy for the call, you should read all or only some of the proposals.
+- To download all proposals and their attached files, go to the call page.
+In the right-hand upper corner, there are two small black buttons:
+  1. "Submitted proposals Excel file", which allows you to download the information in all submitted proposals in Excel format.
+This does not contain the files attached to proposals, if any.
+  2. "Submitted proposals zip file", which contains the above Excel file, **and** all files attached to the proposals.
+The naming of the files indicates which one belongs to which proposal.
+- It is also possible to browse the proposals in a list display by clicking the blue button by the item "All proposals" on the call page.

+#### How to fill in your reviews

 1. Click on the item "My reviews" in the top menu.
    - The list of all reviews for your user account are shown in a table, which can be sorted by any column.